apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/finding_links.md

 ## Extracting link URLs in Node.js {#Extracting-links-in-node}

 DevTools Console is a fun playground, but Node.js is way more useful.
-Let's create a new file in our project called **crawler.js** and add some basic crawling code.
-We'll start with code that's very similar to the scraper we built in [Basics of data extraction](../data_extraction/node_js_scraper.md).
+Let's create a new file in our project called **crawler.js** and add some basic crawling code that prints all the links from the [Sales category of Warehouse](https://warehouse-theme-metal.myshopify.com/collections/sales).

+We'll start from a boilerplate that's very similar to the scraper we built in [Basics of data extraction](../data_extraction/node_js_scraper.md).

 ```js
 // crawler.js